Best Probiotics for Dogs with Sensitive Stomachs (2025 Guide)

 • Repeated stomach infections

 If you notice these symptoms, your vet may recommend probiotics as part of the treatment.
+Probiotics help when food intolerance in dogs is causing chronic digestive upset.

 Best Probiotics for Dogs with Sensitive Stomachs